tytydraco/yessleep/out/Hell_Grows_in_Oregon.md

 As I got closer, I could see Dan standing still in the middle of the corridor about 200 feet in front of me.
 As I moved closer, he started to wave at me.

-“Thank god you’re ok Dan, I was worried…” I quickly stopped in my tracks
+“Thank god you’re ok Dan, I was worried…” I quickly stopped in my tracks.

 Dan was still waving at me.
 Now that I was about 50 feet closer, I could tell that the way he was waving was almost as if his body was stuttering.
 He wasn’t looking at me either, instead he was staring down at the floor.
 Before I could get any closer, I felt hands grab me by my mouth from behind and pull me into a small alcove.
 I tried to kick and scream but whoever was dragging me was much stronger than I was.
 Once we had backed into the darkness the person spoke.